MishQ666/ProjectTwo-Alpha-Analysts/README.md

 ## Project description

-- TimeSeries analysis was used to determine stock price 5-days moving forward
+- TimeSeries analysis was used to forecast the close price for any stock 5-days into the future

 <p align="center">
     	<img src="/Image/ARIMA_Table.JPG" width="300" height="400">